hta218/leohuynh.dev/README.md

 > Sharing is learning!

-Here's where I share the technical knowledge that I have learned, find it useful and necessary to save for later.
+I believe noting down and sharing is the best way to learn!
+So I created this blog, where I keep things that I learned, find useful, and necessary to save for later.

-In addition, there are experiences in work and life from the perspective of a software engineer.
+More than just technical stuff, there are personal thoughts about work and life from the perspective of a software engineer.

-It would be highly appreciated if I could hear your thoughts on what I wrote
+It would be highly appreciated if I could read your comment on what I wrote

 ## Tech stack